gbif/hp-solanaceae/about.md

 We added names for all members of the family to the resource with the collaboration of the [International Plant Names Index](IPNI), and are working through these with the help of the Solanaceae community worldwide.
 This will contribute to diverse projects such as the World Flora On-Line that is contributing the the Global Strategy for Plant Conservation.

+NOTE: The specimen data presented on the website are NOT up to date, we are working on a better way to present them; they should be used with caution!

+The website and database behind it are constantly being updated and improved - we hope you will bear with us as we both improve the site and the data that underpin it.
+Synonymy may not be perfectly up to date, and some new species may have not been added yet.

+## NOTE: Below is the type of formatted text that can be used to further develop the Solanaceae Source hosted portal

 ## Quam ex te videt

 Quam Erycina et celsoque trabes; torva, nec et alto egens.
 Vera ponentem